 The rest is a standard system, solving miniaturization challenges, lowering RFID tags prices and…history.

-One thing we can agree on is that the Internet of Things still has a long way to go and that the growth of connected devices or “intelligent things” will indeed continue to rise exponentially over the coming years.
+One thing we can agree on is that the Internet of Things still has a long way to go and that the growth of connected devices or “intelligent things” will indeed continue to rise exponentially over the coming years, as multiple challenges continue to get solved.

-With that growth, enabled by what Gartner would call a “nexus of forces”, comes growth in many other areas such as traffic, storage, processing capacity, data volumes, network capabilities, you name it.
+With the expnonential growth, enabled by what Gartner would call a “nexus of forces”, comes growth in many other areas such as traffic, storage, processing capacity, data volumes, network capabilities, you name it.

 The Internet of Things exists in many industries, applications and contexts.
 Some projects are still in the pilot stage while others form the backbone of important processes, operations and innovations.
 In other words: the Internet of Things is certainly here but the degree in which it is changing the ways we live, work and conduct business depends on the context.